-The Company also has certain state net operating loss carryforwards totaling \$136.0 million that expire between 2027 and 2037.
+The Company also has certain state net operating loss carryforwards totaling \$211.3 million, \$145.4 million of which, if not utilized, will begin to expire in 2027 and \$65.9 million of which have no expiration date.
 Due to potential ownership changes that may have occurred or would occur in the future, Internal Revenue Code Section 382 may place additional limitations on the Company's ability to utilize the net operating loss carryforward.